kzurawel/famicomparty2/src/routes/book/17-objectpools/+page.svelte.md

 .endproc
 ```

-Notice that the NMI handler has a new beginning and ending.
-Previously, all of our game logic occurred in the NMI handler.
-Nothing else could ever interrupt our game logic or stealthily
-change the memory addresses we were working with, but now it's
-very possible for something in main code to change memory
-locations or registers that NMI expects to use, and vice-versa.
-(We literally just did that sort of thing, by having both NMI
-and `main` make use of `sleeping`.)
-This means that our NMI
-handler must now act like any other subroutine, saving
-the state of registers and restoring them when it is done.

 Next, let's move the items we removed from the
 NMI handler into the main loop.
 Here is just the
 `mainloop` portion of our new `.proc main`: